 - Allow neighbors to apply for a quick permit to set up a DIY neighborhood slow street.

-Foundation support for streets for pandemic response and recovery
+Foundation assistance for streets for pandemic response and recovery

 - Collaborating with key municipal staff to get their input.